 What Does a Lip Tie Look Like?

-There are four different classifications of lip ties and each looks slightly different, based on severity:
+There are four different classifications of lip ties and each class looks slightly different, based on severity:

-- Class 2: Attachment mostly into the gum tissue
+- 2: Attachment mostly into the gum tissue

-- Class 3: Attachment where the future upper front teeth will be
+- 3: Attachment where the future upper front teeth will be

-- Class 4: Attachment that extends to the palate of the mouth
+- 4: Attachment that extends to the palate of the mouth

 How to Get Baby’s Lip Tie Diagnosed?

-The two best ways to confirm your baby has a lip tie is to get a consult with:
+To confirm whether your baby has a lip tie, get a consult with:

-- an International Board Certified Lactation Consultant who will have specific training in diagnosing lip and tongue ties.
-You can find one near you here.
+- An International Board Certified Lactation Consultant who will have specific training in diagnosing lip and tongue ties.
+Here’s how to find one near you.

-- or, from a Holistic Dentist who has experience with diagnosing and treating lip ties.
+- A Holistic Dentist who has experience with diagnosing and treating lip ties.
 You can find one here.

 Does a Lip Tie Affect Breastfeeding?

-As you can see, yes, a lip tie can affect breastfeeding.
-It really depends on the severity of the lip tie as well as the child and mother dynamic.
+A lip tie can affect breastfeeding.
+It really depends on the severity of the lip tie, as well as the child and mother dynamic.
 (If you think about it, there are countless things that could impact nursing: nipple shape, child’s palate formation, alertness of child, etc.)